dcmouyard/recipes/german-apple-pancake.md

 4. Working quickly, pour batter around and over apples (see illustration 1 from "Step by Step: Preparing the Pancake).
 Place skillet in oven and immediately reduce oven temperature to 425 degrees; bake until pancake edges are brown and puffy and have risen above edges of skillet, about 18 minutes.

 5. Using oven mitts to protect hands, remove hot skillet from oven and loosen pancake edges with heatproof rubber spatula; invert pancake onto serving platter.
-Dust with confectioners’ sugar, cut into wedges, and serve.
+Cut into wedges and serve.

 ## Resources